THE PIKE-ADAMS SPORTSMEN’S ALLIANCE: A BRIEF HISTORY

 As its founders had hoped, The Masters went on to become a permanent event, with its 28th Anniversary match held in 2014.
 The Masters itself was chartered as an Illinois not-for-profit foundation with representatives of PASA and the Illinois cities of Barry and Quincy as voting members of its Board of Governors, along with top executives from leading firearms industry sponsors.
 In its glory years of the early 1990s, The Masters awarded over $150,000 annually in cash prizes to participants, with top winners taking as much as $35,000 home from a single match.
 Competitors, and their families, came from as far away as New Zealand, South Africa, Australia, and Europe, making lifelong friendships with local community residents and PASA members.
 And in spite of well-publicized difficulties in 1995 due to fundraising failures and defaults by sponsors from outside the shooting sports industry, The Masters continued to be one of the most prestigious handgun competitions in the world, since 2000 limited to only 100 elite Pro/Am competitors.

 Shooting and outdoor magazines worldwide have praised the PASA organization, its range facilities, and the community volunteer staff for their accomplishments, and this acclaim has brought more to PASA and the surrounding area communities than anyone ever dreamed.
 After the first Masters, the United States Practical Shooting Association (USPSA) approached PASA to become host for their annual National Championship.
-In 1987 seven new shooting sites were completed in “Practical Valley” at a cost to PASA of more than $40,000, and there has been a USPSA Nationals at PASA Park every year since.
-The 25th Anniversary event was in May, 2012.
-For the past four years, the Single Stack Nationals at PASA has been USPSA’s largest National Division Championship in the United States–a record likely to be topped when PASA host and produces the 2015 USPSA Production Nationals.
+In 1987 seven new shooting sites were completed in “Practical Valley” at a cost to PASA of more than $40,000, and The 25th Anniversary event was in May, 2012.
+The Single Stack Nationals at PASA has been USPSA’s largest National Division Championship in the United States–a record that was topped when PASA hosted and produced the 2015 USPSA Production Nationals.

-In addition to The Masters and the USPSA Nationals, PASA has for 29 years also been home to a wide variety of national and international championship shooting sports events, including the S&W LadySmith Invitational Practical Shooting Tournament (1987-2000), and the inaugural USPSA National 3-Gun Championship (1990).
+In addition to The Masters and the USPSA Nationals, PASA has also been home to a wide variety of national and international championship shooting sports events, including the S&W LadySmith Invitational Practical Shooting Tournament (1987-2000), and the inaugural USPSA National 3-Gun Championship (1990).
 In October 1997, PASA became a multi-year host for the U.S. Single-Action Shooting Society (SASS) Midwest Regional Championship/Last Frontier Charity Match.
 PASA also produced and hosted the July, 1998 International Practical Shooting Confederation North American Championship, a multi-nation I.P.S.C.
 Level IV competition.
-That same year, PASA began an ongoing agreement to host the annual 1911 Society Single-Stack Classic pistol tournament, which continues today as the USPSA Single Stack Division National Championship.
+That same year, PASA began an ongoing agreement to host the annual 1911 Society Single-Stack Classic pistol tournament.
 In 1999, PASA won approval to host the combined I.P.S.C.
 Level IV 2000 Pan-American Championships & U.S.P.S.A.
 Open Nationals.
 Other notable major tournaments have included the I.P.S.C.
 Level III S&W Millennium Match 2000 in July 2000; the back-to-back 2001 USPSA Open and Limited National Championships, and the USPSA Multi-Gun National Championship in September, 2004.
-PASA founded the S&W Revolver Nationals in 2013, and will host/produce the USPSA Production Division National Championship in 2015.
+PASA founded the S&W Revolver Nationals in 2013, and host/produced the USPSA Production Division National Championship in 2015.

-The PASA Sportsmen’s Park is today internationally recognized as one of the finest outdoor shooting facilities in the world—still nonprofit, still noncommercial, and still manned entirely by unpaid volunteers.
-And in spite of the “glamour” surrounding the major national and international events held here for more than a quarter-century, PASA‘s Officers and Directors still emphasize PASA‘s primary purpose is to promote the benefit and welfare of its local membership, and to serve the shooters and sportsmen of our own regional communities.
+The PASA Sportsmen’s Park is today internationally recognized as one of the finest outdoor shooting facilities in the world and is still manned entirely by unpaid volunteers.
+And in spite of the “glamour” surrounding the major national and international events held here for more than a quarter-century, PASA‘s staff still emphasize PASA‘s primary purpose is to promote the benefit and welfare of its local membership, and to serve the shooters and sportsmen of our own regional communities.
 PASA is still, at heart, “just a little country sportsmen’s club.”
-PASA‘s ongoing schedule of activities for local members includes a variety of regular rifle, handgun, and shotgun matches, firearms training and education courses, hunter sighting-in days, picnics, barbecues, and all types of shooter and hunter services.
-We have been particularly proud of our Safety & Education and Youth Programs, and our Training Division.
+PASA‘s ongoing schedule of activities for local members includes a variety of regular rifle and handgun matches, firearms training and education courses, picnics, barbecues, and all types of shooter and hunter services.

 PASA has been affiliated with the National Rifle Association (NRA), the Illinois State Rifle Association (ISRA), the National Shooting Sports Foundation (NSSF), Ducks Unlimited (DU), the International Handgun Metallic Silhouette Association (IHMSA), the United States Practical Shooting Association (USPSA), the U.S. Department of Defense Department of Civilian Marksmanship (DCM), the .50-Caliber Shooters Association, the United Shooting Sports (USS), the Single-Action Shooting Society (SASS), and many other national and international shooting sports organizations.
 Several law-enforcement agencies, as well as National Guard and U.S. Army Reserve units, regularly use PASA as an official training site.